hpcaitech/CachedEmbedding/README.md

 2. Run

-All the commands to run the FreqCacheEmbedding enabled recommendations models are presented in `run.sh`
+All the commands to run DLRM on three datasets are presented in `run.sh`
 ```
 bash scripts/run.sh
 ```